 Ebenezer Scrooge, hunched over his desk at the office of Scrooge & Marley on Christmas Eve, is visited by two activists raising money for an animal sanctuary.
 Scrooge asks, “Are there no zoos?
 Are there no dairy farms?”
 The activists depart in dismay.

-Scrooge’s nephew enters moments later to invite Scrooge to the nephew’s house to enjoy a fine cruelty-free Christmas day and meal with the nephew’s fun, happy friends the next day.
+Scrooge’s nephew enters moments later to invite Scrooge to the nephew’s house to enjoy a fine Christmas day and vegan meal with the nephew’s fun, happy friends the next day.
 “Bah, humbug!” is Scrooge’s reply.

 That night, Scrooge is visited by the ghost of his dead partner, Jacob Marley.
 Marley’s miserable ghost drags very long chains behind him in despair.
 Attached to the chains are hundreds of dead bodies: corpses of cows, pigs, chickens, turkeys, and other victims of Marley’s egocentrism in life.
 Marley conveys to Scrooge that Scrooge’s chain was as long as Marley’s when Marley died seven years prior, and Scrooge has been lengthening Scrooge’s own chain ever since through necrovory, wearing of dead body parts, paying people to rape and kill on his behalf, and otherwise turning a blind eye to the suffering of others.
 “But you were always a good man of business,” Scrooge attempts to protest.
 “Business!
 The world was my business!
 The common welfare was my business!
 Charity, mercy, and benevolence were my business!
 Life—all living things—were my business!,” replies Marley.